siberianfox/tinygwiki/JSON-Mode-Operation.md

 * Only limited object nesting is supported (2 levels)
 * All JSON input and output is on a single text line.
 There is only one `<CR>`, it's at the end of the line (broken lines are not supported)

-=== Text Mode and JSON Mode  ===
+### Text Mode and JSON Mode

 TinyG can operate in either text mode (command line mode) or JSON mode.
 In text mode TinyG accepts Gcode blocks per usual and $ config lines, and returns responses in human-friendly ASCII.
-Text mode responses start with "ok:" or "error:" to maintain compatibility with grbl.
+Text mode responses return "ok:" or "error:" to maintain compatibility with grbl.
 In text mode it's up the user whether character echo is enabled or not ($ee=0 or 1).

-In JSON mode TinyG expects well structured JSON (see the [http://jsonlint.com/ JSON validator] if you have any doubt).
+In JSON mode TinyG expects well structured JSON (see the [JSON validator](http://jsonlint.com) if you have any doubt).
 It returns well-structured JSON wrapped in a response header, which is described below.
 In JSON mode it usually makes sense to disable character echo by sending {"ee":"0"}.&nbsp;JSON requests are generally just curly braces and formatting around what would otherwise be a command line request.
 The method (verb) for the command is implied by convention and is not present in the object itself.
 Most JSON objects only contain a single request but multiple request objects in a JSON line is supported - up the the limits mentioned above.<br>

 === Selecting Text Mode or JSON Mode&nbsp;  ===